Senior Leadership & Teachers

 Music: Music should engage and inspire pupils to develop a love of music and their talent as musicians, and so increase their self-confidence, creativity and sense of achievement.

 ENGAGEMENT CENTRE (TEC1/TEC2)

-Both Engagement Centres aim to provide a familiar environment and consistent approach to routine in which pupils can build trusting relationships with adults and peers as well as encouraging them to embrace challenges in order to achieve.
+Both Engagement Centres aim to provide a safe, inspiring environment and consistent approach to routine so, pupils can build trusting relationships with adults and peers, as well as build their confidence to take on new challenges, in order to achieve.
 Our creative curriculum aims to cover a broad range of topics and experiences.
-We endeavour to develop pupils’ Literacy and Numeracy skills to a level which will support them beyond the classroom.
+We endeavour to develop pupils’ Literacy and Numeracy skills to a level which will support them beyond the classroom and in later life.

-In addition, we promote inclusively for all TEC pupils by delivering opportunities for enrichment and Vocational Options.
-Our Engagement Centres provides educational visits to reinforce, extend and consolidate pupils’ learning and develop partnerships with outside organisations to enrich pupils’ school experience.
-As the children learn academically and socially they develop confidence, become responsive to others, learn self-respect and take pride in behaving well and in achieving.
+In addition, we promote inclusivity for all TEC pupils by delivering opportunities for enrichment and Vocational Options.
+Our Engagement Centres plan termly educational visits to reinforce, extend and consolidate pupils’ learning and develop partnerships with outside organisations to enrich pupils’ school experience.
+As the children learn academically and socially, they develop confidence, become responsive to others, learn self-respect and take pride in behaving well and in achieving.

 Thrive: “The curriculum provided by schools should extend beyond academic, technical or vocational.
 Schools support pupils to develop in many diverse aspects of life.”
 (OFSTED 2019)

 One of the ways in which we deliver this in Woolton High School is using:

 The Thrive Approach draws on insights from these fields to provide a powerful way of working with children and young people that supports optimal social and emotional development.
 In addition, the Approach can equip you to work in a targeted way with children and young people who may have struggled with difficult life events to help them re-engage with life and learning.